Lockheed Martin Co. (NYSE:LMT) Shares Sold by Confluence Investment Management LLC

-Confluence Investment Management LLC cut its position in Lockheed Martin Co.
-(NYSE:LMT – Free Report) by 1.4% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Confluence Investment Management LLC trimmed its stake in shares of Lockheed Martin Co.
+(NYSE:LMT – Free Report) by 1.4% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 331,035 shares of the aerospace company’s stock after selling 4,818 shares during the quarter.
 Lockheed Martin accounts for 2.2% of Confluence Investment Management LLC’s holdings, making the stock its 8th largest holding.
-Confluence Investment Management LLC owned approximately 0.13% of Lockheed Martin worth $152,402,000 at the end of the most recent reporting period.
+Confluence Investment Management LLC owned about 0.13% of Lockheed Martin worth $152,402,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Insider Buying and Selling at Lockheed Martin

-In other Lockheed Martin news, Director John Donovan purchased 548 shares of Lockheed Martin stock in a transaction on Wednesday, July 19th.
-The shares were bought at an average price of $457.07 per share, with a total value of $250,474.36.
-Following the purchase, the director now directly owns 3,378 shares in the company, valued at approximately $1,543,982.46.
-The acquisition was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.17% of the stock is owned by insiders.
+In other Lockheed Martin news, Director John Donovan bought 548 shares of the company’s stock in a transaction on Wednesday, July 19th.
+The shares were bought at an average price of $457.07 per share, for a total transaction of $250,474.36.
+Following the transaction, the director now owns 3,378 shares of the company’s stock, valued at approximately $1,543,982.46.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+0.17% of the stock is owned by company insiders.

 Lockheed Martin Corporation, a security and aerospace company, engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services worldwide.
 It operates through four segments: Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space.